-I first reviewed the Synology RT2600ac in my past life and found it cool for geeks and nerds.
-Now, almost two years later, Synology manages to make it cool again, this time probably for everyone.
+I first tested the Synology RT2600ac back in early 2017 and found it cool for geeks and nerds.
+Now, almost two years later, Synology manages to make it cool again — probably for everyone this time around.
 So, I decided to take another crack at it.

 Note: With the latest firmware version, the RT2600ac is mostly the same as the recently released MR2200ac, with a few significant differences.
 This review will focus on those differences because frankly, I hate repeating myself.
 That said, make sure you first check out the full review of the MR2200ac which talked a lot about the standard features of Synology routers.